- Estimated total population:1

 - 251.5 million

 - Contraceptive prevalence:2

 62% (all methods)

 - Births with skilled provider:2

-- 2Indonesia Demographic and Health Survey 2012: Preliminary Report;
+- 2Indonesia Demographic and Health Survey 2012: Final Report;

-For nearly 30 years, Jhpiego has worked in partnership with Indonesian public and private sector organizations to improve access to high-quality care to improve health outcomes and save the lives of women and their children.
-To achieve this, Jhpiego has focused on: improving the quality of services for maternal and newborn health (MNH) and reproductive health/family planning (RH/FP) services; increasing training capacity for MNH and RH/FP; improving the quality of midwifery education; supporting the prevention of cervical cancer and infectious diseases; and ensuring community mobilization.
+For nearly 30 years, Jhpiego has worked in partnership with Indonesian public and private sector organizations to increase access to high-quality care to improve health outcomes and save the lives of women and their children.
 Currently, Jhpiego focuses on the following programs: